 x86_64.
 Note that PhotoStructure for Desktop requires a running X-display.

-This computer should have access to a hard drive with lots of free space to store your library.
-At this point, you might be thinking to yourself, “how much disk space do I need for my PhotoStructure library,” which is a really great question.
+The computer that runs PhotoStructure should have access to a hard drive with lots of free disk space to store your library.